colinpeng-datascience/train-ticket-system/README.md

 1. **Access the deployed HTML files through your web browser.**

-2. **Follow the provided use cases for account management, train timetable information, train management, ticket booking, and ticket management.**
+2. **Follow the provided use cases for account management, search train timetable information, train management, ticket booking, and ticket management.**

 ## Documentation